 Georgia Scholarships for College

 Scholarship search tools are good places to start exploring Georgia scholarship options.
 The Federal Student Aid office recommends relying on the federally operated Career One Stop for all scholarship searchers.
 Other offline places to look for scholarships include your college’s financial aid office, as well as speaking specifically with your academic department.

 To get you started on your quest for scholarships in Georgia, here are five opportunities:

 Georgia Press Educational Foundation Scholarships

-Georgia Press Educational Foundation Scholarships, open to state residents who are just graduating high school and entering into a news-editorial or public relations sequence at the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia.
-The annual deadline is March 1, with more information about each specific scholarship and amount awarded available on their website.
+Georgia Press Educational Foundation Scholarships, open to state residents who are graduating high school or enrolled at Georgia college or university studying journalism.
+The annual deadline is March 1, with more information about each specific scholarship and amount awarded available at the GPEF website.

 Georgia CFE Chapter Scholarship